-SHRI H. D. RAJAH.
+Shri H. D. RAJAH.
 It is not a small measure.

-SHRI RAJ BAHADDR: It has got only four clauses
+SHRI RAJ BAHADUR: It has got only four clauses.

-SHRI M. GOVINDA REDDY (Mysore) Although small in size, it is far reaching.
+SHRI M. GOVINDA REDDY (Mysore): Although small in size, it is far reaching.

-SHRI RAJ BAHADUR: I suppose my friends would concede to me the 103 RSD-5 right to convince them, if I can, that it is small otherwise also, apart from its size.
-To begin with I may assure the House that it is not the intention of the Postal Department at all embark upon any measure or any to step for the reform of public morals.
+Shri RAJ BAHADUR: I suppose my friends would concede to me the right to convince them, if I can, that it is small otherwise also, apart from its size.
+To begin with I may assure the House that it is not the intenthe Postal Department at tion of all to embark upon any or any step for the reform of public morals.
 It is farthest from us so far as this Bill is concerned.
 Some observations were made by some of the hon.
-Members as to why we are attacking only one vice, namely, unauthorised lottery?
-Why not the vice of drunkenness too, and others also.
-A host of names of other vices were mentioned. would not like to encumber the proceedings of the House by repeating their names.
-I can assure the House, however, that it is not the business the Postal Department to look after the morals of the people for checking evils or to control the vices which arise out the frailties of human nature.
-Human nature according to some cynics, psychologists or philosophers "inherently wicked".
-But we in the Postal Department have got immense faith in the of human beings.
-Nevertheless, goodness we have got to take good care that the postal services are not misused, that they are not allowed to hamper the operation and enforcement of a law which already stands on our Statute- Book.
-To cut the matter short, I would at once like to invite the attention of hon.
+Members as to why we are attacking only one vice, namely, the unauthorised lottery? not the vice of drunkenness too, and others also.
+A host of names of other vices were mentioned.
+I would not like to encumber the proceedings of the House by repeating their names.
+I can assure the House, however, that it is not the business of the Postal Department to look after the morals of the people for checking evils or control the vices which arise out the frailties of human nature. nature according to some cynics, psychologists or philosophers is herently wicked".
+But we in the Postal Department have got immense faith of human in the goodness beings.
+Nevertheless, we have got to take good care that the postal services are not misused, that they are not allowed to hamper the operation and enforcement of a law which already stands on our Statute Book.
+To cut matter short, I would at once like to invite the attention of hon.
 Members to section 294A of the Indian Penal Code which makes the drawing of unauthorised lotteries etc. an offence.
-For the sake of ready reference and easy understanding of the point that I would humbly like to make in this behalf, I may with your permission, read it out.
-Section 294A reads as follows:
+For the sake of ready reference and easy understanding of the point that I would humbly like to make in behalf, I may with your permission, read it out.
+Section 294A reads follows:

 "Whoever keeps any office or place for the purpose of drawing any lottery, not being a State lottery or a lottery authorised by the State Government shall be punished with imprisonment of either description for a term which may extend to six months, or with fine, or with both."

 [Shri Raj Bahadur.]
 That is in regard to unauthorised lottery-keeping an office for it or running it.